charissehung/charissehung.github.io/_posts/2021-05-17-Identifying-Fake-News-with-Tensorflow.md

     output_sequence_length=500)
 ```

 Let's apply the vectorization to the `title` and `text` columns of the dataset!
-Here lambda functinos are used to apply the vectorization to all the titles and texts of the articles.
+Here lambda functions are used to apply the vectorization to all the titles and texts of the articles.

 ```python
 vectorize_layer.adapt(train.map(lambda x, y: x["title"]))